 I adored being a young mother.
 The babies mesmerized me.
 Developmental stages proved fascinating and teen years brought more fun times than sad ones.
 Life blessed me with children who had good hearts and brains and who survived their often-confused mother with their own wit and laughter.
 True, I felt sad when the nest emptied.
 Yes, I missed all those fun times.
 And yet, how freeing to live quietly and simply.
 How comforting to know the “children” now live competent and satisfying lives without any assistance or prompting from me.

 Although much less significant, I notice additional benefits to aging.
-For example, no one expects me to hold in my stomach.
+For example, no one expects me to hold it in my stomach.
 What a relief!
-Lack of thick eyelashes gives me an appearance of fatigue, which seems to arouse kindness in even the most heartless individuals.
+The lack of thick eyelashes gives me an appearance of fatigue, which seems to arouse kindness in even the most heartless individuals.
 “Here, take my seat.
 Can I get you a drink?”
 Not a bad deal at all.

 Sagging muscles?
 Crepey skin?
 A vain woman like myself can only do one thing; decide it doesn’t matter.
 What the heck!
 Who cares?
 After years of wearing shirts with sleeves, I accidentally left the house recently without the jacket for my sundress.
 The experience turned out to be somewhat liberating.
 No one gasped, said a word, or even stared as my upper arms flailed in the wind.